daniel-huss/migratedb/documentation/tutorials/baseline-migrations.md

 +-----------+---------+-------------------+------+---------------------+---------+
 ```

-However, when we come to apply our migrations in a new environment, `migratedb info` will show the following output:
+However, when we come to apply our migrations in a new environmen:

 ```
 +-----------+---------+--------------+------------------+--------------+---------+